ysard/libre-printer/doc/source/FAQ.rst

 (the Epson ESC instruction converter) is the one that is really useful.

-The other executables are only used to move the print files or to perform minor perform minor actions; they have all been reimplemented in the code of |project_name|.
+The other executables are only used to move the print files or to perform minor actions; they have all been reimplemented in the code of |project_name|.

 You can reuse the `convert-escp2` executable from Retroprinter as is in the